FUMBBLPlus/boardball/mod/README.txt

 v4.0
 Registry handling hopefully fixed.
 JAVA.EXE is searched in the $PATH$ first, then comes JAVA_HOME detection.
+Sounds.
+Some of the events are yet silenced, and only /boo, /clap, and /laugh audience sounds are added yet.

 v3.0
 Even better JAVA.EXE detection.